calyau/maxima/share/contrib/sarag/readme.txt

 of the curve with projections to the x-axis in intervals between critical points

-ii.2) the couples contain:
-ii.2.1) the number of intersections with projections to the x-axis on critical points ii.2.2) the position of the critical on the projection (in bottom-up order).
+ii.2) the couples (numInt, critPos) contain: ii.2.1) the number of intersections numInt with projections to the x-axis on critical points ii.2.2) the position critPos of the critical point on the projection (in bottom-up order).